CorentinGC/addmefast-bot/README.md

 # AddMeFast Bot
+*A bot to earn point automaticaly on AddMeFast*

+This project is in active development and there might be some bugs, don't hesitate to open an issue if you found one.

 ### Setup
 - Copy `.env.example` to `.env`
 - Then fill your AddMeFast credentials (`AMF_EMAIL` and `AMF_PASSWORD`) and add strategies (`STRATEGIES`)
 - Fill associated networks credentials (Facebook, Gmail, Soundcloud)
 - Run `yarn start` to auto login on networks and start bot

+The bot will stop on errors, if you want infinite loop you can run it with [`forever`](https://github.com/foreversd/forever)

 *You can run `yarn start:noauth` to start without trying to auth on networks*